GeoCodable/GRALE/README.md

        {
         "processId":
             {
-            "grale_uuid":     "GRALE full ID, concat of the of the ppid  & pid", "ppid":           "unique parent process ID for an iterated request(per data source)", "pid":            "unique process ID for the request iteration (per chunk)", "utc_timestamp":  "UTC start timestamp of a request instance", "parameters":     "parameters sent to a request instance",
+            "grale_uuid":     "GRALE full ID, concatenation of the of ppid  & pid", "ppid":           "unique Parent Process ID for an iterated request(per data source)", "pid":            "unique Process ID for the request iteration (per chunk)", "utc_timestamp":  "UTC start timestamp of a request instance", "parameters":     "parameters sent to a request instance",
             "status":         "status category for a request instance",
             "results":        ["list of detailed response messages/results"],
-            "elapsed_time":   "elapsed time to complete the request instance", "size":           "size of return object/data"
+            "elapsed_time":   "elapsed time to complete the request cycle", "size":           "size of return object/data"
             }
         }